 In flexitime workplaces, employees work on staggered shifts — not exactly whenever they feel like it, but in accordance with mutually agreed schedules that may or may not follow the typical 9-to-5.
 Flexitime schedules are inherently flexible too, meaning employees might work 7 a.m. to 3 p.m. one week and 10 a.m. to 6 p.m. the next, provided their bosses give the okay.

 Is flexible worktime a fad, or are its proponents onto something?
 These five irrefutable facts suggest the latter.

 - Circadian Rhythms Aren’t the Only Beats to Which Our Bodies March

 Circadian rhythms are well known, but what about ultradian rhythms?
 They’re the shorter-period cycles that govern our peaks and troughs throughout the day.
-It makes sense to let workers arrange their schedules around peaks and use those inevitable troughs to regroup.
+It makes sense to let workers arrange their employee timesheet around peaks and use those inevitable troughs to regroup.

 - Employees Have Lives Outside Work

 Newsflash: workers aren’t defined by their work.
 They also have kids, parents, night classes, community obligations, and much, much more.
 If they’re not allowed to attend to their non-professional responsibilities in good faith, they’re not going to be happy.
 Period.